Also Known As

 What is being tested?

 Calcium is one of the most important minerals in the body, required for proper functioning of muscles, nerves, heart, as well as essential in blood clotting and bone formation.
-About 99% of calcium is found in the bones, while most of the rest circulates in the blood.
-In the blood, roughly half of the calcium is ‘ionised’ (or free) and is active; the remaining half, is bound to proteins, such as albumin, or complexed with other compounds, such as phosphate and bicarbonate, and is inactive.
+About 99% of calcium is found in the bones, while only < 1% of calcium circulates in the blood.

-Most commonly, laboratories report a value for ‘adjusted calcium’, (also known as corrected calcium), which is the measured calcium value adjusted for the albumin concentration.
-This is because abnormally high or low albumin concentrations can alter total calcium concentration independently of ‘ionised’ (active) calcium concentration.
-Therefore, ‘adjusted calcium’ gives a better indication of the ‘ionised’ levels.
+• Adjusted calcium (also known as corrected calcium) is commonly reported, which is calculated based on the measured total calcium concentration adjusted for the albumin concentration.
+This is because abnormally high or low albumin concentrations can alter total calcium concentration independently of the free calcium concentration.
+Therefore, ‘adjusted calcium’ gives a better indication of the. physiologically active form of calcium

-In some conditions, such as during major surgery (particularly after a blood transfusion), in critically ill patients, and patients with abnormal protein concentration, measurement of ‘ionised’ is needed, as ‘adjusted calcium’ level is likely to be misleading in these situations.
-In these situations, ‘ionised’ calcium is measured on specific analysers known as blood gas analysers or point of care (POC) analysers; thus special sample handling is required.
+• Ionised calcium is only measured in some conditions, such as during major surgery (particularly after a blood transfusion), in critically ill patients, patients with abnormal protein concentration and patients with abnormal blood pH This is because the ‘adjusted calcium’ concentration is likely to be misleading in these situations. is the test is performed on specific analysers known as blood gas analysers or point of care (POC) analysers; thus special sample handling is required.

 Urine calcium is used to indicate how much calcium is being excreted by the kidneys.